sriramdasbalaji/AzureFunctions/readme.md

 ```

-9. Define an API with a new feature.
+9. *Define an API with a new feature* -
 Similarly create a new class under Controllers, name it **V2SpecialsController.cs** and copy the following code into it:

 ```csharp